Click on a person's name or image to view his or her biography.

 James L. Popowich

 Mr. Popowich served as President and Chief Executive Officer of Elk Valley Coal Corporation (“EVCC”) from January 2004 to August 2006; as President of the Fording Canadian Coal Trust, a mutual fund trust that held a majority ownership interest in EVCC, from January 2004 until his retirement in December 2006and as Executive Vice President of EVCC from February 2003 to January 2004.
 Currently, Mr. Popowich serves as a director of the Canadian Institute of Mining, Metallurgy and Petroleum (“CIM”), an industry technical association dedicated to education and identifying best practices in the mineral industry.
 From May 2008 through May 2009 Mr. Popowich served as Past President of CIM and he served as President of CIM from May 2007 to May 2008.
-Concurrently, Mr. Popowich served as a director of Climate Change Central, an organization established by the Alberta government dedicated to the reduction of greenhouse gasses primarily through energy efficiency and demand side management, from 2002 to June 2010.
+Concurrently, Mr. Popowich served as a director of Climate Change Central, an organization established by the Alberta government dedicated to the reduction of greenhouse gasses primarily through energy efficiency and demand side management, from 2002 to June 2010 and as a director of CIM from 2007 to 2015.

 David T. Seaton

 Mr. Seaton has served as Chief Executive Officer and Chairman of the Board of Fluor Corporation since February 2011 and February 2012, respectively.
 Prior to his appointment as Chief Executive Officer, he served as Chief Operating Officer of Fluor with responsibility for overseeing the company’s five business groups, project operations, health, safety and environmental, and business development, from November 2009; Senior Group President, Energy and Chemicals, Power and Government from March 2009 to November 2009; Group President of Energy and Chemicals for Fluor from February 2007 to March 2009; and Senior Vice President and Group Executive for Fluor’s global corporate sales with geographic responsibility for the Middle East from September 2005 to February 2007.
-Mr. Seaton is a member of the Business Roundtable, and a board member of the American Petroleum Institute and the U.S.-Saudi Arabian Business Council.
-He is also a board member of the World Economic Forum’s Partnering Against Corruption Initiative and is co-chair of the Forum’s Global Agenda Council on Corruption.
+Mr. Seaton is a member of the Business Roundtable, the International Business Council and the National Petroleum Council, a board member of the American Petroleum Institute and the U.S.-Saudi Arabian Business Council, and vice chair of the National Association of Manufacturers’ Board of Directors.
+He is also an active leader and board member of the World Economic Forum’s Partnering Against Corruption Initiative and member of the PACI Vanguard Steering Board and Board of Governors of the Boys & Girls Clubs of America.

 Steven M. Seibert